 Steamy summer temperatures will arrive before you know it, which makes now the ideal time to squeeze in a few outdoor adventures.
 From horseback riding to nature preserves, zip lining, and water sports, here are our go-to outdoor activities in Tampa Bay for an adventurous date.

 Note: Some, but not all of the places and activities listed below may be temporarily closed.
-Use this list as inspiration for now and the future as our favorite things begin to reopen.
+Check websites and social media for the latest information.

 1. Pinellas Trail

 Stretching from Tarpon Springs to St. Petersburg, the 38-mile Pinellas Trail is a former railway that was repurposed as a multi-use trail.
 Hit the trail on two wheels making pitstops to check out the Tarpon Springs sponge docks, park for a refreshing brew (I love 7venth Sun Brewing in Dunedin) and stroll through hip downtown Dunedin.
 If you feel like making a side trip to the beach, you can follow another pedestrian trail across the Dunedin Causeway for a visit to Honeymoon Island State Park.
 Admission for cyclists is $2.
 If you don’t have wheels of your own, rentals are available through companies like Kafe Racer (from $24/day) which is conveniently located close to the trail in downtown Dunedin.

 2. Tampa Riverwalk

 The Tampa Riverwalk is one of downtown’s best features.
 Waterfront views, a wide multi-use trail and plenty of activities along the way make it a one-stop shop for a fun and cheap date night by the water.
 Notable stops and activities include Armature Works, Curtis Hixon Waterfront Park, the Pirate Water Taxi (such a fun way to get around) Ulele, and Tampa Bay SUP, just to name a few.